brodieaustin/avalon-novel/index.markdown

 "I suppose."

-The woman studied herself in plate of glass they were passing by, "Yes, old Maggie is just rag and bones already in my young age.
+The woman studied herself in plate of glass they were passing by, "Yes, old Helen is just rag and bones already in my young age.
 You're still a proper city lady, ain't you"

 "I'm not from the city, you know that."